 General Data Protection Regulation (GDPR)

-GDPR Guidance in the KS2 Assessment and Reporting Arrangements (ARA)
+KS2 Assessment and Reporting Arrangements (ARA) - Keeping and maintaining records

 If a pupil moves to another school in England, Wales, Scotland or Northern Ireland, the pupil’s CTF and educational records must be passed to the new school.
-Academies are not subject to these regulations, but are expected to adhere to the following protocols as a matter of good practice.'
+Academies are not subject to this requirement but are expected to adhere to the following protocols as a matter of good practice.

 Find out more about GDPR and the support on offerFind out more